Opioid use disorder: Naltrexone

 Naltrexone is an opioid receptor antagonist used for the treatment of opioid addiction.
-Naltrexone is not as widely used as buprenorphine or methadone for OUD due to low rates of patient acceptance, non-adherence due to daily dosing, and difficulty achieving abstinence from opioids before beginning treatment.
-Additionally, dosing naltrexone after recent opioid use could lead to precipitated withdrawal.
+It is not as widely used as buprenorphine or methadone for OUD due to low rates of patient acceptance, non-adherence due to daily dosing, and difficulty achieving abstinence from opioids before beginning treatment.
+Dosing naltrexone after recent opioid use can lead to precipitated withdrawal.
 Conversely, naltrexone antagonism at the opioid receptor can be overcome with higher doses of opioids.
-Naltrexone monthly IM injections received FDA approval in 2010, for the treatment of opioid dependence in abstinent opioid users.
+Naltrexone monthly IM injections received FDA approval in 2010 for the treatment of opioid dependence in abstinent opioid users.